 Based on the progressive model of competency attainment, this course provides students with structured experiences to build on their previous experiential learning by adding depth and breadth to their learning.
 Students will integrate knowledge and skills while demonstrating their competence as defined by the Integrated Competencies for Dietetic Education and Practice.
-Students engage in 4 days of highly structured external rotations and 1 day of class weekly.
-Online study modules and assessments support students' progress.
-Class discussions provide opportunities for students to integrate learning, discuss challenges, identify strategies to resolve problems, and demonstrate a collegial and supportive approach to professional practice.
 Pass/Fail 1 Credit